TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 <summary><b>Query 7: Stock-to-Sales Ratio</b> (Click to expand)</summary>

 *Question: Calc Ratio of Stock / Sales in 2011 by product name, by month.
 Order results by month desc, ratio desc.
 Round Ratio to 1 decimal.*

+*A high stock-to-sales ratio means the company is holding more inventory than it's selling — tying up cash.
+This query flags which products need faster turnover or reduced production.*

 ```sql
 WITH